 With the departure of David, there is one seat on the committee vacant for any member who wishes to be part of making the group work for the membership.

-After the meeting was formally closed at 5:30, some of us were left explore the rest of the building.
+After the meeting was formally closed at 5:30, we were left to explore the rest of the building.
 What SLLG member among us could resist looking into the Library Room!
 Indeed, even Louis ventured with us to see the WC with its own fireplace and kitchen range for baking bread.

 Many thanks to all those who attended our AGM, Advocates Library for loaning rare book examples, Louis for generously giving of his time, and Riddles Court in hosting us.